sourabhrustagi/eon-wallet-cursor-android/DEVELOPMENT_SETUP.md

 # Development Environment Setup

-Complete guide for setting up your development environment for AEON Wallet Android.
+Complete guide for setting up your development environment for EON Wallet Android.

 ---